SinaC/TetriNET/readme.txt

 	-> this object is stored in IPlayer and created by createPlayerFunc in host so server or host can ban a player using IPlayer info client/server version when registering
 SinaCSpecials: use gravity when board has enough holes or when to high + zebra + clear column + confusion + darkness + immunity + left gravity + mutation
-WPF Client bot: sometimes _handleNextTetriminoEvent is not raised or is forgot Confusion could be managed in client instead of GUI Add Pentominos (http://en.wikipedia.org/wiki/Pentomino) New options: random blocks clear count, mutation count, darkness time, confusion time, immunity time, random spawn orientation
+Confusion could be managed in client instead of GUI Add Pentominos (http://en.wikipedia.org/wiki/Pentomino) New options: random blocks clear count, mutation count, darkness time, confusion time, immunity time, random spawn orientation
-Solo mode (score, t-spin)
+Solo mode (back-to-back, t-spin)
-Server integrated in WPF client
+Server integrated in WPF client in multiplayer game, display some stats about players (#lines, score, ...) when game is finished

 Hold: store a piece for later use --> this could lead to problem with server (server checks piece id when receiving PlaceTetrimino msg  line 636)